0atman/noboilerplate/scripts/Stop Writing Rust.md

 ## Is about backwards compatibility
 notes:

 In previous videos I said that there will be no Rust 2.0 due to the macro system.
-I talked with a Rust maintainer, and they said this actually misses the point:
+Now, I talked with a Rust maintainer, and they said this actually misses the point:
 Code written today will be compileable in 5, 10, 40 years because of the Rust team's commitment to perfect backwards compatibility.
 Code you write today, will always compile in all future versions of rust.
 The side effect of this is that code you build today benefits from ALL FUTURE OPTIMISATIONS that the rust toolchain will receive.
+With no modification by you, your build times and deployed code will get FASTER.

 ---